 Step 2: The malaria infection

-A cage containing mosquitoes infected with Plasmodium falciparum parasites is placed onto the forearms of the volunteers.
+A cage containing mosquitoes infected with Plasmodium falciparum parasites is placed onto the forearms of the participants.
 These mosquitoes are bred in the malaria unit of Radboud university medical center and have never been in the outside world.
 The malaria parasites are bred according to the highest quality standards and are susceptible to standard antimalarials.

 Step 3: Close medical monitoring